DChaushev/Age-Gender-Recognition/README.md

         Dense(1)
     ])
 ```
-Number of parameters - 2 366 725. Оbjective function - MAE (Mean absolute error).
+The number of parameters - 2 366 725. Оbjective function - MAE (Mean absolute error).
 Optimization algorithm - [Adam][8] \[8].

-The image_shape is a touple representing the image size - (60, 80, 1), meaning 60x80 and 1 for grayscaled.
+The image_shape is a tuple representing the image size - (60, 80, 1), meaning 60x80 and 1 for grayscale.
 I decided to work with grayscaled images to reduce the number of parameters.
-The 60x80 size is chosen as this is standart ratio of portrait photos and after the resizing, the majority of photos ended up with similar width-height ratio.
+The 60x80 size is chosen as this is the standard ratio of portrait photos and after the resizing, the majority of photos ended up with a similar width-height ratio.

 The images are batched to 128 images per batch.
 The data is split to 80-10-10.
-After the data trimming, the number of images is reduced to 79 124, so I used data augmentation to artifficially increase the
+After the data trimming, the number of images is reduced to 79 124, so I used data augmentation to artificially increase the
 number of data.
-The model was trained with patience of 50 epochs.
-The initial learning rate is 0.001, but after 12 consecutive validations without
+The model was trained with a patience of 50 epochs.
+The initial learning rate is 0.001 but after 12 consecutive validations without
 improvement, it is reduced by multiplying with 0.1.
-The model was trained for 16 hours, 49 minutes and 11 seconds on NVIDIA GeForce 760m and achieved MAE 5.86 at epoch 108:
+The model was trained for 16 hours, 49 minutes, and 11 seconds on NVIDIA GeForce 760m and achieved MAE 5.86 at epoch 108:

 ![Age recognition model training.](/images/age-recognition-model-training.png?raw=true "Age recognition model training.")

-The model evaluation acheived 5.9652 MAE.
+The model evaluation achieved 5.9652 MAE.
 One prediction takes around 0.03 seconds on the mentioned video processor.

-## Gender recognition from face image
+## Gender recognition from a face image

-The last from the defined tasks is gender recognition from face image.
+The last of the defined tasks is gender recognition from a face image.
 I used the same neural network, but as this task was approached as a classification task, the last regression layer is replaced with a softmax layer with two outputs.
 The used objective function is Categorical Cross-Entropy loss and the optimization algorithm is again Adam.

 ```python